rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 The simplest example is the following.
 When we start to handle the mark stack, we scan objects and make them implicitly black.
-Now imagine the case where our code that also keeps running writes an unseen white object into that already scanned black object.
+Now imagine the case where our code (that still runs during GC) writes an unseen white object into that already scanned black object.
 In this case we can't guarantee the tri-color invariant because our application might change things behind our back without the garbage collector knowing about it.

 So the question is, what would be a solution for this problem?
-Well, the obvious thing would be to make sure we run some additional checks when we encounter the scenario of a white object being writting into a black object.
-This however means, that we have to make sure we can catch all these cases where this happens.
+Well, the obvious thing would be to make sure we run some additional checks when we encounter the scenario of a white object being writing into a black object.
+This means, however, that we have to make sure we can catch all these cases where this happens.
 What if somewhere in the virtual machine we would assign a variable and not run this code?
 It would mean breaking the invariant and that leads to memory corruption down the road.

-This is actually a first time we can leverage existing mechanisms in Rubinius, making this much easier to implement.
-Rubinius garbage collector already has another property, namely that it is generational.
+This situation represents a triumph in the history of Rubinius engineering - because the VM already had a Generational GC and no global interpreter lock, the work that went toward making the GC concurrent was much simpler.
-This means we have multiple generations of objects that we can collect separately.
+Let's try to understand why.

 ### The write barrier

 In generational collection, we have a problem that is somewhat similar to the tri-color invariant problem here under concurrent garbage collection.
-Generational garbage collection comes from the generational hypothesis, that basically states that objects tend to die young.
+Generational garbage collection stems from the "weak generational hypothesis" which states that "objects tend to die young."
 One obvious example of this can be found in Rails.
 The objects loaded in your Rails app often consist of two classes of objects.